knative/specs/specs/eventing/control-plane.md

 set the `Ready` condition to `true`.)

-If multiple Triggers match an event, one event delivery MUST be generated for each match; duplicate matches with the same destination MUST each generate a separate event delivery attempts, one per Trigger match.
+If multiple Triggers match an event, one event delivery MUST be generated for each match; duplicate matches with the same destination MUST each generate separate event delivery attempts, one per Trigger match.
 The implementation MAY attach additional event attributes or other metadata distinguishing between these deliveries.
 The implementation MUST NOT modify the